 If we are thinking about how to divide a pie up among three people and if all three people would enjoy eating all of it, then any division of the pie that doesn’t waste any pie is Pareto optimal.
 If one person gets none and the other two get 1/2 pie each, that is Pareto optimal or if each person gets and equal share of the pie, that is also Pareto optimal.
 The only division of the pie that is not Pareto optimal is if some of the pie is wasted such as if each person only gets 1/4 of the pie which leaves 1/4 of the pie uneaten.

 There are infinite ways to divide the pie between people without wasting any, and since everyone will agree that it is dumb to waste pie, it is unlikely that you would ever see any possible division of the pie that would not be Pareto “optimal”.
 But if almost every situation we see is “optimal” it seems silly to always call everything “optimal”.
-“Optimal” implies that there is a best solution, but in the real world, people naturally select Pareto “optimal” outcomes because if there were an improvement that everyone could agree upon, they would have already done it.
-The Pareto criterion, it is a very weak standard for judging any outcome because nearly every possible social situation that we see in the real world is Pareto “optimal”!
+“Optimal” implies that there is a best solution, but the Pareto criterion is a very weak standard for judging any outcome because nearly every possible social situation that we see in the real world is Pareto “optimal”!
+People naturally select Pareto “optimal” outcomes because if there had been a potential improvement that everyone could agree upon, they would have already done it.
+If a group of people is only minimally rational, then every status quo is already Pareto “optimal”.

 This is because if we merely adopt the Pareto criterion for judging whether a situation is efficient, that means that anyone can veto any possible change.
 If a situation is not Pareto optimal, then there will be unanimous agreement that a change should happen.
 That makes the Pareto criterion the most universally acceptable moral rule (which academics like) but that is also why it is useless in large groups.